LeoKotschenreuther/cryptocoin-trading/README.md

 # Cryptocoin Trading

-A Framework for automated trading of Cryptocurrencies like Ether.
+A Framework for automated trading of crypto currencies like Ether.

+## Supported Trading Platforms

+* GDAX